 In fall and winter, the dog crowd is usually smaller, doesn’t stay nearly as long, and seems only to show up when there’s snow on the ground.
 Likewise, there are fewer children, and they don’t typically last more than an hour.
 As well, there are holidays and competing factors of whether the school is in session or has been let go for the summer.
 And all of this is to say that, basically year-round, the best time for Daisy and I to go to the park is mid-morning because it offers the greatest likelihood that no one else will be there, and I can let her off her leash and pretend the park belongs to us and we can do whatever the hell we want.

 As I set this up, it is incumbent upon me to describe for readers a game Daisy and I have been playing since she was a puppy.
 By her very nature, she loves water and will do just about anything to get wet, roll around in the grass after she has been hosed down, or dive face first at the hose while I’m trying to water the garden or anything else I might be hosing down that she can dive bomb her way in front of.
 I can’t really offer an explanation for this, but -for whatever reason – she tries to drink the water coming out of the hose but seems to be biting at the water as part of the drinking process.
 I know it sounds strange, but to watch her do it is hilarious and gives me endless fits of laughter.

-Daisy is just a little over six years old now, and I have taught her over the years to understand the words “get a drink” and to associate them with this water frivolity.
-It is a lot of fun for both of us, and neither one of us comes back into the house dry.
+I have taught her over the years to understand the words “get a drink” and to associate this with not only going over to her water bowl or drinking out of my cupped hand during long walks on hot days when I bring water bottles along but during every manner of the nine years of our water frivolity.
+It is a lot of fun for both of us, and neither of us returns to the house dry.